 TGbe editor: Add the following at the end of this subclause as follows:

+The Link Unavailability Parameters Present subfield is set to 1 if the Link Unavailability Parameters subfield is present in the Common Info field.
+Otherwise, the Link Unavailability Parameters Present subfield is set to 0.

 9.4.2.312.2.2 Multi-Link Control field of the Basic Multi-Link element(#7567)